 Thames which began Monday 27th April 1970 in the Opportunity Knocks' slot with guests

 like Dave Dee, The Tremeloes, but otherwise it was mostly back to Blackpool favourites

 like Josef Locke and Frank Ifield.
-It was back to Mike & Bernie's Show on Thames
+The title reverted to Mike & Bernie's Show on

-in 1972 with Clodagh Rodgers and Roger Whittaker.
+Thames in 1972 with guests like Clodagh Rodgers and Roger Whittaker.